The Surprising Connection Between Sleep and Gut Health

 pretty woman sleeping dreaming

 Most of us are aware of the critical connection between sleep and health.
 But did you know your sleep can also affect your gut health?
-Thanks to a recently published study, we now have some interesting information on how a lack of sleep can negatively impact your gut health.

 Why does this matter?